New Grading Model Overview- Updated

 Understanding the weights

 The Curriculum Grade carries the most weight at 40%.
-This includes your digital textbook quiz and test scores.
-It is the largest single category because academic performance in your coursework is still central to your education.
+This is the largest single category because your academic performance in the digital textbook is still central to your education.

 The Meeting Content — Learning Verification category is the second largest at 30%.
-Even though it is smaller than the curriculum grade on paper, it is arguably the most meaningful category.
-It is the one place in the model where your genuine understanding is proven live, in real time, directly to your teacher.
+Even though it is smaller than the curriculum grade on paper, it is the most meaningful category in Tier 2.
+It is the one place where your genuine understanding is proven live, in real time, directly to your teacher.
 An AI tool cannot sit in that meeting for you.

-Together, the curriculum grade and learning verification account for 70% of your overall grade — rewarding both consistent academic performance and the ability to demonstrate that you actually learned what the coursework was teaching.
+Together these two categories account for 70% of your grade — rewarding both consistent academic performance and the ability to show that you actually learned what you were studying.

 “Train up a child in the way he should go; even when he is old he will not depart from it.”